jepegit/cellpy/docs/tutorials/getting_started_tutorial.rst

 Nothing bad happened this time.
 If you got an error message, try to interpret it and check if you have skipped any steps in this tutorial.
-Maybe you are missing the ``box`` package? if so, go out of the Python interpreter if you started it in your command window, or open another command window and write
+Maybe you are missing the ``box`` package?
+If so, go out of the Python interpreter if you started it in your command window, or open another command window and write

 .. code:: bash